-Page Reviewed / Updated - Apr.
-2015
+Page Reviewed / Updated - Feb.
+2016

-There are health and financial requirements to be eligible for the Personal Care Program.
+In order to be eligible for this program, all applicants must be residents of Oklahoma.
+There are also health and financial requirements to be eligible for the Personal Care Program.
 Applicants must require assistance to complete their activities of daily living.
 However, their disabilities cannot be so severe that they require skilled nursing level assistance or the level of care provided in an Intermediate Care Facility.
-Financially, applicants must qualify for Medicaid.

-Oklahoma Medicaid 2015 Income Limit for Seniors
+Oklahoma Medicaid 2016 Income Limit for Seniors

-Oklahoma Medicaid 2015 Assets Limit for Seniors
+Oklahoma Medicaid 2016 Assets Limit for Seniors

 There are various other assets that can be considered exempt.
 Persons over the income or asset limits who cannot afford their cost of care should consider working with a Medicaid planning expert who can assist them in converting their finances so that they become Medicaid compliant.
 Learn more.

 The Personal Care Program will pay for a personal assistant to help individuals with their activities of daily living, such as bathing, grooming, eating, and toileting.
 In addition, instrumental activities of daily living (IADLs) are considered eligible.
 These include assistance with meal preparation, laundry, housekeeping, and shopping for groceries and other essentials.